Posttraumatic Stress Disorder (PTSD) for West Virginia Nurses

 - Ineffective coping related to PTSD, as evidenced by his inability to keep a job, abruptly leaving his wife, drinking, wrecking his vehicle, and dependence on his sister

-- Sleep pattern disturbance related to his recurring and distressing dreams of fire and explosion as evidenced by verbal statements about having nightmares he refuses to discuss, irritability, and chronic fatigue
+- Sleep pattern disturbance related to his recurring and distressing dreams of the bombing as evidenced by verbal statements about having nightmares he refuses to discuss, irritability, and chronic fatigue

-- Dysfunctional grieving related to the death of his friend in a traumatic event as evidenced by quitting his job and his inability to resume normal activities and responsibilities beyond six months of bereavement
+- Dysfunctional grieving related to the death of his friend in a traumatic event as evidenced by his inability to resume normal activities and responsibilities beyond six months of bereavement

 - Ineffective relationships related to cognitive and mood alterations as evidenced by irritability, outbursts of anger, marital problems, and leaving his wife